TeamOpenSmartGlasses/SmartGlassesSearchEngine/readme.md

 ## Usage

-This app gets your vehicle's speed and RPM from a Bluetooth ODB II reader.
-You can buy one for $13 [here](https://www.amazon.com/dp/B09VXDBL8G?psc=1&ref=ppx_yo2ov_dt_b_product_details), but almost all other ELM327-based ODB II readers should work.

-* Plug the OBD II reader into your vehicle

-* Pair it with your phone in your Bluetooth settings

-* Launch the app via the [SmartGlassesManager](https://github.com/TeamOpenSmartGlasses/SmartGlassesManager)
-* * (Do this by saying: "Hey computer, drive assistant")
+* Using the [SmartGlassesManager](https://github.com/TeamOpenSmartGlasses/SmartGlassesManager), launch the app by saying:

+"Hey computer, search for $somethingCool"

 ## Contributing